Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 ## Declaring the Rest of the Platform Interface

-Okay, so we know how to expose functions to the WASM code to let it interact with the rest of the environment.
+Okay, so we know how to expose functions to the Wasm code to let it interact with the rest of the environment.
 Now the next task is look at the problem we're trying to solve, and provide functions which will help solve it.